taichimaeda/wireplus-extension/README.md

 - Show analysis for individual `wire.Build`.
 - Show [graphviz](https://graphviz.org/) or [cytospace](https://js.cytoscape.org/) visualization of `wire.NewSet` and `wire.Build`.
 - Automatically switch `go.buildTags` so that IntelliSense works on both injector files and generated files.
+  - Note that this feature creates `.vscode/settings.json` in your workspace.